Presenter Resources

 What You Need to Do: What You Should Do:

-• Use the ADRP 2023 PowerPoint template provided
+• Use the ADRP 2025 PowerPoint Template

 • Use up-to-date, quality resources and reporting best practices — Please openly cite all resources (including images) in your presentation